nedbat/coveragepy/doc/branch.rst

 Excluding code
 --------------

-If you have :ref:`excluded code <excluding>`, a condtional will not be counted as a branch if one of its choices is excluded::
+If you have :ref:`excluded code <excluding>`, a conditional will not be counted as a branch if one of its choices is excluded::

     def only_one_choice(x):